 The table below aims to show representative examples of your annual investment fees (platform and dealing fees only) for individual stocks and shares held in a Stocks and Shares ISA.

-To make the best use of the table, click the column headers to sort from the most expensive to the cheapest trading platform and vice versa.
+To make the best use of the table, click on the column headers to sort from the most expensive to the cheapest trading platform and vice versa.

 For example, if you want to see the cheapest platforms for a lump sum investment of £20,000, click once on the £20,000 lump sum header.
 To see the most expensive broker for a lump sum investment of £100,000, click twice on the £100,000 lump sum header.